What is Great Question?

 Account-level funding system for managing study budgets and incentive payments.
 Wallets can be at the account level or team level.

-Please reach out to us in the chat or at [email protected]!
+Reach out to us anytime in the app or email us at [email protected]!

 How did we do?